The festival that opens the gates of Lisbon’s gardens.

 In 2018, a partnership with the Câmara Municipal de Lisboa (Lisbon City Council) allowed the project to expand.
 The number of gardens taking part grew to 23 and activities both educational and cultural were organised to suit all generations.
 More than 8,000 members of the public were welcomed by a team of 30 volunteers.

-This year the circumstances have changed, but spring has not been cancelled.
-The next edition of Jardins Abertos (Open Gardens) is included in the programming of the European Green Capital and it will happen over two consecutive weekends — July 18/19th and 25/26th, in a physical and virtual format.
+This year the circumstances have changed, but Spring has not been cancelled.
+This year’s editions of Jardins Abertos (Open Gardens) are included in the programming of the European Green Capital and take place over two consecutive weekends, in a physical and virtual format.
+The last edition was in July 18/19 and 25/26 and the next one will happen in October 17/18 and 24/25.

 Come and discover Lisbon’s gardens!